Hurence/logisland/logisland-documentation/components.rst

    "**hbase.client.service**", "The instance of the Controller Service to use for accessing HBase.", "", "null", "", "" "**table.name.field**", "The field containing the name of the HBase Table to fetch from.", "", "null", "", "**true**" "**row.identifier.field**", "The field containing the identifier of the row to fetch.", "", "null", "", "**true**" "columns.field", "The field containing an optional comma-separated list of "<colFamily>:<colQualifier>" pairs to fetch.
 To return all columns for a given family, leave off the qualifier such as "<colFamily1>,<colFamily2>".", "", "null", "", "**true**"
    "record.serializer", "the serializer needed to i/o the record in the HBase row", "kryo serialization (serialize events as json blocs), json serialization (serialize events as json blocs), avro serialization (serialize events as avro blocs), no serialization (send events as bytes)", "com.hurence.logisland.serializer.KryoSerializer", "", ""
    "record.schema", "the avro schema definition for the Avro serialization", "", "null", "", ""
-   "table.name.default", "The table table to use if table name field is not set", "", "null", "", ""
+   "table.name.default", "The table to use if table name field is not set", "", "null", "", ""

 ----------